James Willmott-Brown: 2017

+Reception

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed James 69th on their ranked list of the best EastEnders characters of all time, calling him "Toff" and "a rotter in a suit".
+In February 2025, Radio Times ranked James as the 5th best EastEnders villain, with Laura Denby calling him "one of the most chilling villains in EastEnders history" and writing that "Boyde powerfully carried his alter ego's sickening demeanour" upon his return.

 In popular culture

 A running joke in the 2015 episode of Catherine Tate's Nan titled "Knees Up Wilmott-Brown" involves the lead character, Nan, mistaking another character, Charles Wilmott, for the EastEnders character.